kennethrrosen/qubes-for-journalists/README.md

 Install the qubes-split-browser package from qubes-repo-contrib in your persistent VM's TemplateVM (e.g. fedora-XX). ensure that an extracted Tor Browser will be available in ~/.tb/tor-browser/ (e.g. by running the Tor Browser Downloader update-torbrowser in whonix-ws-XX).
 You can enable the Split Browser application launcher shortcuts for your persistent VM as usual through the Applications tab in Qube Settings, or alternatively run split-browser in a terminal (with -h to see the help message).

-## TODO
-Consider running ArpON

-corridor as a filtering gateway to ensure only connections to Tor relays pass through

-onionshare

-Check gpg is enabled in config files (gpgcheck=1) if new Fedora repositories are installed.

-If utilizing a SSD, consider setting up a periodic job in dom0 to trim the disk since this aids against local forensics.
-[17] [18]

-Consider replacing passwordless root access with a dom0 user prompt.

-Consider split dm-crypt to isolate device-mapper based secondary storage encryption (not the root filesystem) and LUKS header processing to Disposables.

-vm-boot-protect-root: suitable for service VMs like sys-usb and sys-net, as well as App Qubes such as untrusted, personal, banking, vault and so.
-[26]

-vm-boot-protect: suitable for virtually any Debian or Fedora VM, such as Kicksecure ™ VMs, Standalone VMs and Disposable VMs.